fallen-icarus/cardano-swaps/README.md

 against LPs.
 So let's compare the two!

 As already mentioned, there is no incentive for users to pay more than the required swap ratio.
-However, **it is impossible to ever get less than the swap ratio**.
+However, **it is impossible to ever get less than the specified amount**.
 So while your profits are bounded, so are your loses.

 For LPs, users will get whatever ratio the algorithm determines to be fair.
 When things are good,